Ricketts easing Nebraska coronavirus restrictions as of May 4; limited reopening of economy

-LINCOLN — On May 4, restaurants in the Omaha area, and several other lightly impacted areas of Nebraska, will again be welcoming diners, Gov. Pete Ricketts announced on Friday, as he moved to relax the state's coronavirus restrictions.
+LINCOLN — By May 4, diners can begin returning to restaurants in the Omaha area and several other areas of Nebraska lightly impacted by the coronavirus, Gov. Pete Ricketts announced on Friday.

+The decision to begin relaxing the state’s COVID-19 restrictions, the governor said, was based on “hard data” that hospitals and intensive care units are not being swamped, and not on pressure to reopen the economy.

+“If we’re not overwhelming our health care system, we’re winning,” Ricketts said.

+The announcement came as some other states, including Georgia, Oklahoma and Alaska, are moving to reopen restaurants, personal care and some other businesses, according to CNN.
+Six states, including Colorado and Minnesota, are easing some restrictions next week.

-The decision was greeted with a mixture of elation and caution by restaurant owners in Omaha, who had to shut down dine-in service more than a month ago.
+In Omaha, restaurant owners and health officials greeted Friday’s news with a mixture of elation and caution.
+Dine-in service at restaurants and fast-food outlets has been shut down for more than a month.

-"I may pop a cork tonight," said John Wade, director of operations for Restaurant Inc., which operates six eateries in Omaha, including Stokes and Taxi's, that had switched to carry-out meals only.
+“I may pop a cork tonight,” said John Wade, director of operations for Restaurants Inc., which operates six eateries in Omaha, including Stokes and Taxi’s.

-Wade said his management team had already begun planning for a May 1 reopening — the day after directed health measures were set to expire in Douglas, Sarpy and Cass Counties — but May 4 works just fine, too.

 He predicted a mixed reaction from patrons.